 “Being a volunteer in TFS gives me the satisfaction to do something great and help repair tools and sewing machines because I’m very good with my hands“ – Larry.

-Apart from practical skills TFS provides a supportive and social environment where these people can interact with one another.
+Apart from practical skills TFS provides a supportive and social environment where people can interact with one another.

 Almost every day international volunteers work with supported volunteers.
 This is an experience of sharing and mutual learning: